Peoplecantfly/icapserver/README.md

 Installation
 ------------

-Just copy icapserver.py file onto your PYTHON_PATH, or the directory of your python module.
+Use `python seutp.py install` or simply copy icapserver.py file onto your PYTHON_PATH or the directory of your python module.
+Also  you can install this module with pip: `pip install icapserver`.

 TODO: add unittests
 TODO: add tutorial